practicalli/clojure-web-services/projects/leiningen/todo-app/compojure/show-request-info.md

 ![Output of the request](/images/clojure-webdev-request-info-pr-str-output.png)

-## Using Compojure's request dump function
+## Using Compojure request dump function

 Compojure has a request dump function that gives a much nicer output than our initial `request-info` function.
 The `dump` function also separates the default response keys with any additional keys provided by the URL.